 In Season: maintenance – for variety do light strength sessions, regular yoga and movement practice, long slow runs, and on-court drilling.

-Although it is great that more people are becoming pro-active and adding extra training sessions to their week outside of squash I think more often then not the training is mid-guided.
+Although it is great that more people are becoming pro-active and adding extra training sessions to their week outside of squash I think more often then not the training is mis-guided.
 “Core exercises” alone will not improve your balance or your squash game.
-To improve your game try to incorporate movements and exercises that are more specific to squash.
-To improve your health do movements that are novel or different from squash to provide your body with a balanced approached to training.
-I hope this post activates some discussion around core training and its benefits for squash.
+To improve your game try to incorporate movements and exercises that are more specific to squash and follow basic strength guidelines.
+I hope this post activates discussion around core training and its benefits for squash.

 Steiger et al. Is a positive clinical outcome after exercise therapy for chronic non-specific low back pain contingent upon a corresponding improvement in the targeted aspect(s) of performance?
 A systematic review.
 European Spine Journal.
 2011